Familial Neurocardiogenic Syncope

 English

 .
 Dr. Serrian is rated as a Distinguished provider by MediFind in the treatment of Familial Neurocardiogenic Syncope.
-His top areas of expertise are Heart Failure with Preserved Ejection Fraction (HFpEF), Familial Neurocardiogenic Syncope, Heart Failure, and Pulmonary Edema.
+He is also highly rated in 19 other conditions, according to our data.
+His clinical expertise encompasses Heart Failure with Preserved Ejection Fraction (HFpEF), Familial Neurocardiogenic Syncope, Heart Failure, and Pulmonary Edema.
+Dr. Serrian is board certified in American Board Of Internal Medicine.

 Learn about our expert tiers